2. Pre-application advice for planning permits

 - Get accurate advice early in the process, which helps the application process to be smooth and efficient.

-A pre-application meeting does not guarantee that a planning permit application will be approved.
+Please note: A pre-application meeting does not guarantee that a planning permit application will be approved.
+Also not all projects need a pre-application meeting - please see our Ask a Planning Question page.

-To request a pre-application meeting complete the planning pre-application meeting request form.
-You will need to provide a location plan, brief description of the proposal, plans or sketches of the proposal.
+- Attach a location plan, brief description of the proposal, plans or sketches of the project

 Steps in the planning permit process